 YEO’s experience includes academia, government, journalism, and international organizations.
-He was presidential staff and ministerial advisors (government: presidential house, justice, industry & resources, and education), editorial writer (media), CEO & consultant (business and international organizations), and dean (academia) of Graduate School in Seoul, as well as visiting professor of business school at Colorado State University, visiting scholars of University of Pennsylvania, and Columbia University.
+He was presidential staff and ministerial advisors (government: presidential house, justice, industry & resources, and education), editorial writer (media), CEO & consultant (business and international organizations), and dean (academia) of Graduate School in Seoul, as well as Professor& Chief Operating Officer, University of Aberdeen International Campus, visiting professor of business school at Colorado State University, visiting scholars of University of Pennsylvania, and Columbia University.

 In addition to the above experience, he was a member of the 2018 Pyeongchang Olympic Bid Advisory Committee; consultant & senior advisor for World Economic Forum (well known as “Davos Forum”) in Switzerland, and for the GRI (Global Reporting Initiative).
 The GRI is Amsterdam-based respected international institute.
 He is senior advisor for EAC Valuations LLC (Pennsylvania, USA).